Voultapher/sort-research-rs/writeup/sort_safety/text.md

 [6, 3, 3, 2, 9, 1]
 ```

-By mistake a comparison function is provided which does implement the required strict weak ordering.
+By mistake a comparison function is provided which does not implement the required strict weak ordering.
 What are possible outcomes?

 ```
 A: [2, 3, 9, 3, 1, 6]